seth586/guides/FreeNAS/extras.md

 Want to use a lightning wallet, like [Shango](http://www.shangoapp.com/) on the go?
 Here are a few options on setting up a VPN server at home, so you can securely connect to your `lnd` on the road!

 #### [SoftEther VPN in a FreeNAS jail](https://forums.freenas.org/index.php?threads/alternative-to-openvpn-softether-vpn.47395/)
-SoftEther is slower, in my opinion, but offers a free DNS service, great option if your ISP changes your home IP address on you!
+SoftEther offers a free DNS service, great option if your ISP changes your home IP address on you!